 I’ve been listening to the rhetoric and propaganda emanating from the Bernie Sanders campaign and the media bootlickers who cover him, and found myself increasingly disturbed by the tenor.
 It sounded remarkably familiar to the rhetoric from socialism’s tragic past.
 I took a dive into Vladimir Lenin’s revolutionary tract, State and Revolution, to see how much common ground there is between these two self-aggrandizing, power hungry sociopaths.
 To my dismay, I discovered more than a few parallels between Sanders’ pugilistic bluster and Lenin’s.

 Tragic similarities notwithstanding, I have to give Lenin credit where credit is due.
 He doesn’t mince words.
 State and Revolution is completely blunt about the totalitarian ambitions of Lenin and the Bolsheviks.
 You can learn a lot about totalitarianism by reading the words of totalitarians.
 He is remarkably forthright about his communist ambitions and the role of the state in this book.
 It’s also infinitely more readable than pretentious wanks like Das Kapital.
 In this regard, State and Revolution is a useful document by which to compare Sanders’ rhetoric and agenda.
-Sanders is an elected official seeking the highest office in the land, has a reputation as a truth speaking contrarian and certainly demonstrates an ability to be blunt in his own right.
-The book reveals where Sanders’ rhetoric and ambition are similar to Lenin as well as his tendency to indulge in deceptive platitudes in order to shade and distort the nature of state power and the cold truth about his agenda.
+Sanders is an elected official seeking the highest office in the land.
+He has a reputation as a truth speaking contrarian and certainly demonstrates an ability to be blunt in his own right.
+The book reveals where Sanders’ rhetoric and ambition are similar to Lenin.
+It also reveals his tendency to dispense deceptive platitudes in order to shade and distort the nature of state power and the cold truth about his agenda.

 State and Revolution has truth value as a statement of intention, but it is also batshit crazy with delusion and sophistry.
 Lenin expounds upon his insane notions about the withering away of the state and the era of classless emancipation that will somehow magically materialize from the proletarian “smashing of the state”.
 These lunatic ravings mirror the gauzy weasel words and unattainable promises Sanders deploys in his own rhetorical grifts.